|

 Another option is to mix the LECA balls directly into the soil.
 You would do this to help with drainage and water retention but it must be remembered that the balls themselves provide no nutrient value.
 There are probably better and less expensive ways of achieving the same goal by using sand, perlite, or mushroom compost.

-Summary: How to Use LECA Balls: Growing Plants in LECA
+Getting to Grips with Using LECA Balls: Growing Plants in LECA

 It is clear that LECA balls are a very versatile growing medium that can be used as a stand-alone solution or be combined with other growing mediums such as soil and potting mix.